Document Type : Original Article

 Abstract

-Background: The study aimed to investigate the severity of Neonatal Abstinence Syndrome (NAS) complications in newborns in the eastern region of Iran.
+Background: The study aimed to investigate the severity of Neonatal Abstinence Syndrome (NAS) complications in newborns (NBs) in the eastern region of Iran.

 Methods: The retrospective study was conducted among mothers and singleton live births between March 2022 and March 2023.

+Results: Twenty-nine mothers (53.7%) used natural opioids (NO) and 25 (46.3%) synthetic opioids (SO).
+The highest number with the 20-30 age range.
+Of the NBs from the NO, 31.03% were before 37 weeks.
+In contrast, in the SO, 88% were before 37 weeks (p < 0.05).
 In the NO, 89.65% weighed < 2.5 kg.
 In contrast, 100% of those in the SO weighed > 2.5 kg.
 In SO exhibited crying for >10 minutes at a high.
 Additionally, SO had a high frequency of sleep (P<0.05).
 The SO showed a high frequency of metabolic disorders (P<0.05).
 The frequency of sneezing was high in the SO (P<0.05).
+Nasal flaring was high in the SO (P<0.05).
+Respiratory rate index, defined as more than 60 breaths per minute and retractions> 60 breaths per minute, were high in the NO and SOs, respectively (P<0.05).
+Excessive sucking and poor nutrition were high in the NO, and SO, respectively (P<0.05).
+The regurgitation index (grade 3), and loose stools and watery stools were high in the SO (P < 0.05).

 Keywords